WilliamCao1996/BiodynamoSimpleProjects/Five_FU/ReadMe.md

 At some concentrations it inhibits the proliferation of cancer cells, while at others it promotes the proliferation of cancer cells.

+You may set the concentration of 5-FU in the src/Five_FU.h file.

 This simulation starts with 10000 cancer cells.

 This simulation goes on for 72 timesteps, representing 72 hours.